kidRicardo/kidRicardo/README.md

 - 👋 Hi, I’m @kidRicardo
 - 👀 I’m interested in every language and sport !
-- 🌱 I’m currently learning a student
+- 🌱 I’m currently a student at Mirail University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate/work in maths,stat,data,dev...
-- 📫 How to reach me on insta @31.rica
+- 📫 Reach me on ricardo.kuebiatchakounte@gmail.com

 <!---
 kidRicardo/kidRicardo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.